junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 Treatment:

 ♦ Though the yaws bacteria is related to syphilis, it is spread by physical, not sexual, contact.
-Yaws can be tested for using the same test and treated using the same medicines and doses for syphilis (see pages 237 to 238).
+Yaws can be tested for using the same test and treated using the same medicines and doses for syphilis (see pages [page 237](#page-237)to [page 238](#page-238)).

 # BOILS AND ABSCESSES